GLP1 poly-agonist peptides: GLP-1, GIP, and glucagon receptor triple agonists

 Following the discovery of GLP-1/GIP and GLP-1/glucagon dual agonists, it was hoped that a triple agonist would provide additive or synergistic metabolic benefits.
-A clinical trial of the triple agonist retatrutide found an average −24.2 percent weight reduction in the highest dosage group after 24 weeks.
+A clinical trial of the triple agonist retatrutide found an average 24.2% weight reduction in the highest dosage group after 24 weeks.
+Another clinical trial of triple agonist UBT-251 also found an average weight reduction of 19.7% after 24 weeks.

 Conjugates

 Attaching other hormones such as estrogen, thyroid hormone (T3), and dexamethasone to GLP-1 or glucagon restrict the activity of the attached hormone to cells that express GLP-1 or glucagon.

 GLP-1 and amylin receptor agonist conjugates have also been tested in preclinical trials.

 GLP-1 and neuropeptide Y multi-agonists

 In 2023, researchers disclosed the discovery of multiple peptides that activated the GLP-1 receptor, neuropeptide Y receptor Y1, and neuropeptide Y receptor Y2.
 Since neuropeptide Y receptors were a previous anti-obesity target, it is hoped that the combination might be more efficacious than GLP-1 receptor agonists.